A points-based attendance policy allows for the occasional emergency but still keeps productivity (and your bottom line) front-and-center.

 10. Ensure your ATS is consistent with your job descriptions.

 At the end of the day, if you make changes to the verbiage in your job description, be sure your Applicant Tracking System (ATS) isn’t filtering out candidates based on those antiquated requirements.
 For example, if you’ve discovered that a bachelor’s degree isn’t necessary, be sure your ATS isn’t filtering out candidates without a bachelor’s degree.

 Over time, a position’s requirements and qualifications are bound to change.
 Remember to update and simplify your job descriptions to open the door for more applicants.
 For more ideas on how to improve your job descriptions, please contact your certified HR Rep. Not a current Stratus.hr client?
-Complete the form below and our team will contact you shortly.
+Book a consultation and our team will contact you shortly.